 Help Save Yamina (Version en français sous le texte en anglais)Our little two-year-old daughter, Yamina, has a malformation of the bile duct (common bile duct cyst), and the only cure is surgery, until then, her life is at risk.
 We need your financial support to pay for the surgery.
 Surgery should be performed early in order to limit the development of fibrosis / cirrhosis or hepatic complications of the cyst, such as pancreatitis or cholangitis (biliary tract infection).
 The surgery involves removing of all the dilated, and likely cancerous, bile duct, and reconstructing the bile duct using an intestinal loop to reach the liver.Today we live with the fear that the disease worsens, which is likely to happen since after childhood the cyst can easily degenerate into a carcinoma.
 Yamina follows a strict diet (no dairy products, little or no fat, no chicken, no eggs) to prevent a possible worsening of her condition, knowing that she already had pancreatitis.As you can see in the attachments, the cost of the operation and hospitalization amount to 10,387€ (See quote attached).
 My husband and I are from low-income families and are employees with average incomes.
 Unfortunately, we do not now have the means to pay for the surgery's fees.I resumed my work few months ago because we have to pay for her care.
 I have to leave my daughter with her aunt, when I would have preferred to stay close to her.
 The professor we consulted told us that we should not wait too long to avoid complications due to this malformation (fibrosis, cirrhosis, pancreatitis, cancer).
 This is why we come to you today; we put our hopes in you to help us save our daughter and allow our family to resume a normal life.Thank you for your contribution, however much you can give.
 Rest assured that all payments made through the collection platform are secure.To donate: https://www.leetchi.com/c/solidarity-yaminaYou can contact us with any queries you may have at the following email address: firstname.lastname@example.org.With our gratitude.Yamina's mumNotre petite fille de 2 ans, Yamina, présente une malformation des voies biliaires (kyste du cholédoque) et le seul remède pour une guérison totale est la chirurgie.La chirurgie doit être précoce afin de limiter le développement d’une fibrose/cirrhose hépatique ou des complications du kyste, comme une pancréatite ou une cholangite (infection des voies biliaires).
 La chirurgie comporte l’exérèse de toute la voie biliaire principale dilatée susceptible de cancériser, suivie d’une reconstruction de la voie biliaire par une anse intestinale montée vers le foie.Aujourd'hui nous vivons avec la peur que la maladie de notre enfant s’aggrave, car après l’enfance, le kyste peut dégénérez vers un carcinome.
 Yamina est sous régime alimentaire (pas de produit laitiers, pas de gras ou peu, pas de poulet, pas d’œufs) afin d’éviter toute aggravation de son état sachant qu’elle a déjà fait une pancréatite.Comme vous pouvez le voir dans les PJ, les frais de l'opération et de l'hospitalisation s'élève à 10 387€.
 Mon mari et moi sommes issus de familles modestes et sommes des salariés avec des revenus moyens, et malheureusement nous n'avons aujourd'hui pas les moyens de payer de tels frais.
 J'ai repris mon travail depuis plusieurs mois puisque je l'avais mis de côté pour être près de ma fille.
 Maintenant, je dois la laisser avec sa tante, car nous devons financer ses soins.Le professeur que nous avons consulté nous a expliqué qu’il ne fallait pas trop tarder pour éviter les complications dues à cette malformation (fibrose, cirrhose, pancréatite, cancérisation)C'est pour cela que nous venons vers vous aujourd'hui, que nous mettons nos espoirs en vous pour nous aider à sauver notre fille et permettre à notre petite famille de reprendre une vie normale.Merci pour votre contribution, quelle qu'elle soit.
 Sachez aussi que tous les payements fait à travers la plateforme de collecte sont sécurisés.
 Vous pouvez nous contacter à l'adresse mail: helpsaveyamin

 Welcome to the Edinburgh 2017 Marathon Galloping Gorillas campaign!
 Who we are running for: The PRWOP campaign, Bring the PRWOP Kids’ Crew Back To School, seeks to bring back to school eight children who all lost their fathers who were protecting the wildlife of the Democratic Republic of Congo.
 PRWOP aims to help establish independent livelihoods for the widows of Park Rangers in the country.
 These rangers lost their lives in work related incidents and now their families are doing it tough.Helping these families will allow them to access primary school education for their children.
 These families believe that education can bring about lasting change in the lives and livelihoods of their households and communities.
 You can find the campaign here: carolinebec.wixsite.com/fundraisingsite About us: We are a motley bunch of friends from different parts of the world.
-Australian, English and French, we are all living in Edinburgh and for some reason we all seem to enjoy running in Scottish weather (which is usually involves ice, rain and/or wind… on a good day).
+Scottish, Australian, English and French, we are all living in Edinburgh and for some reason we all seem to enjoy running in Scottish weather (which is usually involves ice, rain and/or wind… on a good day).
 We have all decided to run for PRWOP, where we hope our travails can help out the PRWOP kids’ crew.
 Some of us have more experience than others, but we are learning (and suffering) together every time we sweat in the great city of Edinburgh.
-May 27th, three of us will be prancing through the 10K and May 28th, two of us will rock the Half Marathon.
-Meet the Galloping Gorillas: JOHN John is from northern England and spends much of his time as a PhD student looking for Vikings.
+May 27th, four of us will be prancing through the 10K and May 28th, two of us will rock the Half Marathon.
+Meet the Galloping Gorillas: IAIN As the one true Scotsman on the team, Iain has decided to show the rest of us tourists what it really means to run across his sacred Caledonia, the land of the brave.
+He does not feel the cold.
+He does not feel the rain.
+And he stands ready to defend Alba’s honour against his daytripper teammates in the 10k… while also conveniently helping the PRWOP kids’ crew.
+JOHN John is from northern England and spends much of his time as a PhD student looking for Vikings.
 Like the Vikings of old, he plans to charge like a maniac through the streets of the UK… only this time to fundraise for the PRWOP kids, instead of for gold and glory.
 Though he’d still like a seat at the table in Valhalla for his efforts.
 John is running the 10k.
 JACK Jack is from the English midlands.
 He is doing a PhD in alien-hunting (no joke).
 In his picture he can be seen stoking a large fire-beacon, which he uses to try and communicate with distant planets.
 He also likes to run (presumably in preparation for outrunning the tractor beams when they come for him).
 He has decided to put in an effort at the half marathon in aid of the cause.
 TAS Tas in an Aussie with Grecian roots, who is thought to be looked over by two Greek gods: Dionysus, the god of debauchery; and Hermes, the Greek god of athletics.
 The former means that he knows how to relax (see picture).
 The latter means that he can run like the wind.
 He has decided to put this last talent to good use in doing the 10k run in support of the PRWOP crew.
 GEOFF Geoff is Australian.
 He likes gorillas - as evidenced by his gratuitous selfie with a silverback on the border between DRC and Uganda.
 He says that the rangers who took him to the gorillas were total dudes.
 He also sometimes pretends to like to run.
 So he’s dusting off his long neglected running shoes to have a crack at a half marathon to try and raise some funds for the PRWOP crew.
 CAROLINE Caroline is the French program manager of the PRWOP campaign.
 She also knows some Kung Fu.
 She is running a 10k for the first time ever and, as she did not want to suffer alone, used her Kung Fu to pacify this group of troublemakers and invite them to run with her.
 Fate decided that she will celebrate her 24th birthday the day of the race and this is giving her even more motivation.
 Help up to raise funds for the Bring the PRWOP Kids' Crew Back to School Your support will help the children to stay in school and reach their full potential.Thank You!